 In MySQL Cluster NDB 7.2, the default values for a number of node configuration parameters have changed.
 See Improved default values for data node configuration parameters, for a listing of these.

-tables online to take advantage of the new size: following the
+can modify existing tables online to take advantage of the new

-were created in the older version.
-Following this, these tables
+that were created in the older version.
+Following this, these

 Due to this change, it was not possible to downgrade online to